argoproj-labs/argocd-operator/docs/reference/api.html.md

 </em>
 </td>
 <td>
-<p>Annotations is the map of annotations to use for the Ingress resource.</p>
+<p>Annotations is the map of annotations to apply to the Ingress.</p>
 </td>
 </tr>
 <tr>